To leave a comment

 Topics have included: The Strzelecki Koala; Lichens, Mosses and Liverworts; The role of wetlands in Migratory Bird habitat; Weed identification and control; Erosion control; Effluent management for healthier waterways ; Seagrass Biodiversity; Bird identification; Exploring tidal mud flats and wetlands; Land for Wildlife and conservation of property through Trust for Nature.

-The Wonyip Landcare Group combined with the Binginwarri group to hold a bush walk and BBQ that explored the Strzelecki Ranges and then talked about the process of covenanting land for the protection of the environment.
-As a result two landholders are now working through the process of applying a covenant with Trust for Nature.
+The Wonyip Landcare Group and the Binginwarri group held a bush walk and BBQ that explored the Strzelecki Ranges and then talked about the process of covenanting land for the protection of the environment.

 The Binginwarri Landcare group hold regular 'Walk, Talk and Gawk' days when whoever is interested wanders through a bit of forest, a farm or an interesting landscape and those with particular knowledge of the destination inform the others of the features.